joaopedromattos/joaopedromattos/README.md

 ## About me

-I am a student of Computer Science at the University of São Paulo (USP), Brazil.
-My main areas of interest are Data Science, Machine Learning and Deep Learning.
+I am a PhD Student in Computer Science at Rice University.

-Currently working as an Undergraduate Research Assistant and Analytics Intern :rocket:

 Feel free to reach me either by social media or email (joao_pedro_mattos@hotmail.com).